New Hampshire Divorce Procedures

 New Hampshire Divorce Procedures with Minor Children

 The divorcing partners understand important points regarding child support, guardians ad litem, mediation, parenting plans and Child Impact Seminar during the session.
-At the conclusion of the session, the court decides the date for the next phase of the divorce process.
+At the conclusion of the session, the court decides the date for the next phase of the process.

 • Child Support Guidelines Worksheet